Quality Matters (QM) Resources

 Applying the Quality Matters Rubric (APPQMR)

 QM's flagship workshop on the QM Rubric and the process of using the QM Rubric to review online/hybrid courses.
 It is intended for a broad audience, including faculty, instructional designers, administrators, and adjunct instructors who wish to understand more about quality considerations in online and hybrid/blended course design.
 Participants taking the fully online version of this workshop should expect to spend at least 15-20 hours on activities during the two-week duration.
-(Cost: $200 or may be offered through the CSU at a reduced rate.)
+(Cost: FREE through the CSU Online Course Services Program).

 Intended Audience: Faculty, instructional designers, and administrators who are interested in learning about the rubric and/or evaluating online/hybrid courses; faculty who are interested in QM certification; faculty who are interested in becoming a QM peer reviewer.
 This workshop is a required prerequisite to become a formal QM reviewer.